nilscox/redux-fetch/README.md

 #### body(obj)

-Set the body that will be sent as the request payload.
-If `obj` is an objet, it will be stringified and the request's `Content-Type` header will be set to `application/json`.
-In other cases, the request's `Content-Type` will be set to `text/plain`.
+Set the body that will be sent as the request payload. `obj` can be either falsy, a string, or an object.

-> Maybe something smarter can be done here, let me know if you think of anything else.
+If `obj` is a string, the `Content-Type` header will be set to `text/plain`.
+If `obj` is an object, the `Content-Type` header will be set to `application/json`.

+In both cases, the `Content-Length` header will also be set to the length of the request payload.

+If `obj` is null, the body will be unset, as well with the `Content-Type` and `Content-Length` headers.

 #### header(key, value)

 Set a HTTP header field that will be sent with the request.

+If value is null, the header will be unset.

-This can be used to override the `Content-Type` set by a call to [body](#bodyobj).
+> This can be used to override the `Content-Type` set by a call to [body] #bodyobj).

 #### opts(obj)